 Before you begin

-For an overview of how Customer Match works, read About Customer Match.
+For an overview of how Customer Match works, refer to About Customer Match.

-For more information about how Google uses the data files that you upload and how the matching process works, read How Google uses Customer Match data.
+For more information about how Google uses the data files that you upload and how the matching process works, visit How Google uses Customer Match data.

 - Under the section labelled 'Shared library' click Audience manager.

-- Click Audience lists from the Page Menu on the left.
+- Select Segments from the page menu on the left.

-- Click the plus button to create a new audience list.
+- Click the plus button to create a new segment.

-- If you agree, tick the box 'This data was collected and is being shared with Google in compliance with Google's policies'.
+- If you agree, tick the box 'This data was collected and is being shared with Google in compliance with Google's Customer Match policies'.

 - Set a membership duration.
 The default membership duration is unlimited, but you can set a custom time limit.

-- You can view the progress of uploading your data file under 'Audiences lists'.
+- You can assess the progress of uploading your data file under 'Audiences lists'.
 This process may take up to 48 hours to complete.

-- Once your data has uploaded, you’ll see a file upload success page.
-You’ll see information about the number of rows that successfully uploaded and your match rate percentage.
+- Once your data has uploaded, you’ll be directed to a file upload success page.
+It will provide information about the number of rows that successfully uploaded and your match rate percentage.

 Bear in mind